When the world was dark, I wanted to create something beautiful...

 In the darkest moments of life, my instinct was to create something beautiful; I longed for a glimmer of shine in a murky, uncertain fog.
 I turned to pottery; my first art form taught to me by my mother, my first and constant teacher.
 My last purchase before stores went into lockdown: a small 2 gram bottle of 22k gold luster.
-Unsure what to expect and hoping $50 wasn’t an absurd amount for a bottle that didn’t even measure over an inch, I carefully brushed it on the edges of a little plate I’d made.
+Unsure what to expect and hoping $50 wasn’t an absurd amount to pay for a bottle that didn’t even measure over an inch, I carefully brushed it on the edges of a little plate I’d made.
 When I opened the kiln and saw how this blood red glaze turned to bright gold (a moment that still brings me to awe), my hope returned.
 In these dark days, I could take mud and turn it into shiny china pieces that glisten with gold.
 My first collection reflects this very hope.
 I create luxury homeware pieces that are clean, white, and shine with real gold.
 I focus on entertainment-ware as it was the images of people laughing, gathering, and clinking cups (perhaps even little porcelain ones!) that fueled me to continue despite feeling isolated.

 I named the resulting company Pottery by Eleni (pronounced Eh-leh-knee).
-The name “Eleni” sprawls through four generations of women in my family, including my great grandmother, who survived the Great Depression, and my mother, who first put clay in my hands before I could even speak.
-These intelligent, determined, generous women—along with so many others!—inspire me to create, inspire me to keep going.
+The name “Eleni” sprawls through four generations of women in my family, including my great grandmother, who survived the Great Depression, and my mother, who put clay in my hands before I could even speak.
+These intelligent, determined, generous women, along with so many others, served as a reminder for me to keep going.
 In Greek, “Eleni” means “light” and it’s reminiscent of the sparkle and gold that refueled my hope.
 With Pottery by Eleni, I work to share this hope and light.

-I name each piece in the Pottery by Eleni line after the amazing women in my life; it’s my thank you for their inspiration.
-And by design, my creations are a modern interpretation of traditional wedding china.
-The pieces, such as The Ellie Platter, The Cindy Dinner Plate, and The Peggy Bowl look lovely in combination with existing sets or on their own as a full collection.
-They’re crafted from high quality and locally sourced materials and are as strong as they are elegant.
-I imagine them being enjoyed for decades and passed down as timeless additions to holiday tables.
-Each piece is finished with the same 22k gold that first illuminated that dark garage.
+Each piece in the Pottery by Eleni line is named after the amazing women in my life as my thank you for their inspiration.
+The pieces, such as The Elaine Mug, The Tierney Rae Painter's Palette, and The Peggy Bowl not only are beautiful and functional pieces, but they also honor my loved ones which is something that I hope customers will connect to.
+I imagine these homewares being enjoyed for decades and passed down as timeless additions to holiday tables.
 When customers bring Pottery by Eleni into their homes, I want them to revel in the luxury materials and rustic, elegant design.
-I hope that when they see the gold sparkle it reminds them to keep sparkling too.